 This statement should not exceed two sides of A4 paper (1.5 spacing, size 12 font).
-The content should complement rather than duplicate other material that is submitted, such as the three-page statement submitted when applying for promotion.
+The content should complement or elaborate rather than duplicate other material that is submitted.
+For example, one effective way to write a Self-Evaluation of Teaching Statement for a promotion application is to elaborate what you have summarised in your personal statement for promotion.

 Remember that the reader may not be familiar with your discipline, your paper, your students or your style of teaching (lab, tutorial, clinical...).
-Make sure you explain the context in which you teach so the reader can understand your Self-Evaluation of Teaching.
+Make sure you explain the context and style of your teaching so the reader can understand your Self-Evaluation of Teaching.